manvirag/tech_learning_tinkering/hld/template/hld.md

 - [Gate way](https://www.hellointerview.com/learn/system-design/deep-dives/api-gateway) -> let talk about this -> this is kind of statting point like app-gatekeeper.
+    - use it when you have a microservices architecture and don't use it when you have a simple client-server architecture.
     - tell particular route will get hit -> for e.g. /graphql , or may be direct api.
     - it will send this route to particular server.
     - say k8s can be used here -> like gate pay or load balancer high to the ingress of k8s then it will send to particular requests.